thriveweb/deking-new/content/pages/about-team.md

     needs.
 Try out our quote calculator or price guide and make an appointment with us.
   noindex: false
-  title: 'Meet the Deking Deck Team '
+  title: Meet the Team | Deking Decks
 ---